openid/connect/openid-4-vc-security-and-trust-1_0.md

 self-declared or otherwise "unverified" claims may be allowed in some places in some credentials.)

+#### Requirements on Issuance

+To ensure basic privacy and prevent abuse of stolen credentials on a very basic level, it must be ensured that credentials cannot be read by third parties during the issuance process.

 > **Security Requirement P-10:** The protocol must ensure that no third
 > party can extract the credential issued by the Issuer.

+It must be ensured that an attacker cannot introduce credentials into a Wallet that are not intended for the End-User.

 > **Security Requirement P-20:** The protocol must ensure that no third
 > party can interfere with the issuance process such that the Issuer
 > issues Credentials for the third party to the End-User.

+Finally, an Issuer that learns about potential abuse of a credential must be able to revoke it.

 > **Security Requirement I-30:** The Issuer must revoke a Credential once the Issuer learns about potential abuse of the Credential.

+#### Requirements on Presentation Process

 The Verifier trusts in the Integrity of the Interaction with the Holder, as described above.
 This means: